 A woman is kidnapped.
 While in captivity, she manages to send a message out with a wandering cat.
-The cat's owner calls the FBI.
-The FBI tries to follow the cat.
-Jealous boyfriends and nosy neighbours also get in the act.
-Written by
+The cat's owner calls the F.B.I.
+The F.B.I. tries to follow the cat.
+Jealous boyfriends and nosy neighbors also get into the act.

 Rob Brown <email@example.com>

 Three celebrity names were mentioned once, two by F.B.I.
 Supervisor Newton.
 Newton mentioned Mack Sennett

 and Chester Conklin